adrianva/python-sockets/README.md

 ## Server

-To run the server do the follwing:
+To run the server do the following:

 - Open a terminal.
 - Go to the project directory: `cd /path/to/project/`